 Tainter – “most comprehensive set of prehistoric paintings in the Upper Midwest”

-Twin Bluff – petroglyphs on rock face – thunderbird figures predominate
+Twin Bluff – petroglyphs on the rock face – thunderbird figures predominate

 Not mentioned by the U of Wis. site but also of interest is the following –